-Q2: How can we research human and AI strengths coming together at work?

-Q3: How can this research exploration surface human preference in AI design?

-Q4: How can this research exploration inform the design of work with AI?
+- Q2: How can we research human and AI strengths coming together at work? - Q3: How can this research exploration surface human preference in AI design? - Q4: How can this research exploration inform the design of work with AI?

-The research methodology brings together research in design through literature review and AI expert interviews and research through design practice using participatory research methods in workshops with business professionals (Sanders, 2006) (Sanders, 2008).
-Action research is used in an iterative approach, to plan, action, observe and reflect on the research (Eikeland, 2001), for each of the questions above, with each participatory workshop also informing the design of the next workshop, as shown in Figure 1.
+The research methodology brings together research in design through literature review and use of participatory research methods in workshops with business professionals (Sanders, 2006) (Sanders, 2008).
+Action research is used in an iterative approach, to plan, action, observe and reflect on the research (Eikeland, 2001), for each of the questions above, with each participatory workshop informed the design of the next workshop, as shown in Figure 1.

-Figure 1: The Research Methodology combines research in design with research through participatory design practice, within an Action Research framework, to explore the four sub-questions, Q1, Q2, Q3 and Q4.
+Figure 1.
+The Research Methodology combines research in design with research through participatory design practice, within an Action Research framework, to explore the four sub-questions, Q1, Q2, Q3 and Q4.

-The design practice part of this research develops a research kit, as a glossary of human and AI strengths.
-The glossary, is designed as a game with 50 cards, developed as an interactive, social way of creating insights in communication between designers and business professionals.
+The participatory research kit, was developed as a glossary of human and AI strengths and designed as a game with 50 cards.
+It provides an interactive, social way to create insights in communication between designers and business professionals.
+The research frames the design of work with AI in a coevolutionary relationship of human and AI strengths working together.
 The participatory research approach was developed through a series of workshops with business professionals, including business coaches, MBA students and business managers from across different functions and diverse industries.
-It was informed by extensive literature review on the wide range of challenges and ethical issues around AI and the future of work and a series of interviews with AI experts in the UK and Japan.
-It was validated in a workshop with 24 Chief Finance Officers (CFOs) from a global steel corporation, in the context of executive education and knowledge transfer.
-The research in design, through literature review and AI expert interviews, is described in section 2 and the research through design practice is detailed in section 3 of this paper.
+The toolkit was evaluated and improved through an iterative design process.
+It was informed by extensive literature review on the wide range of challenges and ethical issues around AI and the future of work.